 …….
 Mortgage Credit Directive.

-New regulations effective March 2016 require lenders to install expensive
+New regulations effective March 2016 require lenders to install

-foreign currency.
+in a foreign currency.
 Many lenders have decided to withdraw from this area of

 N. Nationwide Building Society